Japan to enforce special measures for coronavirus from Saturday: government

-TOKYO (Reuters) - Japan said on Friday that it would bring forward the date that the coronavirus will become a “designated infectious disease” to Saturday from Feb.
-7, as a third chartered flight carrying Japanese citizens arrived from Wuhan.
+TOKYO (Reuters) - Japan said on Friday that it would bring forward the date that the coronavirus will become a “designated infectious disease,” as a third chartered flight carrying Japanese citizens arrived from Wuhan amid concerns about how to deal with the returnees.

 Japan now has 14 confirmed cases of the new coronavirus, an epidemic that is believed to have originated in the Chinese city of Wuhan.
 Two of those returned on the first chartered flight and had shown no symptoms.